Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

 After some time and debate, scientists have decided that the domestic dog originated from the wild wolf.
 It is thought that way back when (about 20 to 100 thousand years ago), wolves began to warm up to humans, who started selectively breeding them for traits that they could use for hunting and protection.
 They look alike and are similar in genetics, but the two animals are completely different.
 Over the past several thousand years, dogs have been domesticated to live amongst people; wolves are still wild animals.

 They are not the same animal.
 Dogs and wolves are just similar.

 When it comes to keeping a hybrid wolf as a pet, there's a lot that should be considered.
-There are many stories of hybrids being wonderful pets, and this may be true, and in the same studies, they show that most hybrids do not die of old age, rather the owners either let them loose, it runs away, or some other reason as to why the wolf-dog was gotten rid.
-If it was truly a good dog/wolf, why did they get rid of it?
+There are many stories of hybrids being wonderful pets, and this may be true, and in the same studies, they show that most hybrids do not die of old age; rather, the owners either let them loose, it runs away, or some other reason as to why the wolf-dog was gotten rid.
+If it were truly a good dog/wolf, why did they get rid of it?

 Wolf hybrids can have quite a varied appearance; some will have more of a wolf appearance, whereas others may look predominantly like a domestic dog.